-5.3 Penalty Infringement Notices
+4.5.3 Penalty Infringement Notices

-A Penalty Infringement Notice can be issued for an office under the Environmental Planning and Assessment Act or other relevant laws depending on the circumstances of the incident.
+A Penalty Infringement Notice can be issued for a breach under the Environmental Planning and Assessment Act or other relevant laws depending on the circumstances of the incident.

-5.4 Grievances
+4.5.6 Grievances

 Any person who is aggrieved by a decision can contact Council staff to discuss the decision.